Facebook shares surge as mobile ads click

 At least 32 brokerages raised their price targets on Facebook’s shares, which touched a high of $62.50 in midday trading on Thursday.

-If the gains hold to close, this would be the largest single-day rise in Facebook's stock since July 2013.
-The company would have added about $20 billion to its market capitalization of $136 billion, putting it among the top 20 in the S&P 500 index .SPX.
+If the gains hold to close, this would be the largest single-day rise in Facebook’s stock since July 2013.
+The company would have added about $20 billion to its market capitalization of $136 billion, putting it among the top 20 in the S&P 500 index.

 The highest price target among the 32 brokerages was $82, which would value the world’s largest social network at more than $200 billion.